Skip to content

 });

 See filesystem-example.ts for a complete example.
 Also, if you’re looking for a comprehensitve guide for MCP server tool integration, refer to MCP guide for details.
+When managing multiple servers (or partial failures), use connectMcpServers and the lifecycle guidance in the MCP guide.

 @openai/agents-extensions/experimental/codex provides codexTool(), a function tool that routes model tool calls to the Codex SDK so the agent can run workspace-scoped tasks (shell, file edits, MCP tools) autonomously.
 This surface is experimental and may change.